top of page

 Welcome to New Life International School!
 NLIS encourages the love of learning, and teachers work hard to inspire happy, healthy children to follow God's teachings and encourage the students to serve each other in love.
 This handbook explains the school's basic plan, policies, and regulations.

-VISION To provide quality English Christian Education in a safe, loving, family atmosphere.
+VISION: Empowering students through quality English Christian Education in a safe, loving, family-like environment.

 I press on toward the goal of winning the prize for which God has called me heavenward in Christ Jesus.
 Philippians 3:14